OctopusDeploy/docs/docs/administration/OctopusDSC/Index.md

 Tests are written in [ServerSpec](serverspec.org), which is an infrastructure oriented layer over [RSpec](rspec.info).

-When creating a PR, please ensure that all existing tests run succesfully against VirtualBox, and please include a new scenario where possible.
+When creating a PR, please ensure that all existing tests run successfully against VirtualBox, and please include a new scenario where possible.
 Before you start, please raise an issue to discuss your plans so we can make sure it fits with the goals of the project.